Our AI features started the way everyone’s do: call the OpenAI API, ship the feature, move on. Then the bills started stacking up.

 ])

-After running every AI workload through this framework, the split was clear:
+After running every AI workload through this logic, the split was clear:

 - Keep on API: Agentic tool-calling workflows, complex multi-step reasoning